adiavolo/Comic-Insights-Phase2-Comic-Generation/README.md

 - Export capabilities for images and session data
 - Customizable dimensions and aspect ratios
 - Negative prompt support for better image control
+- **Extensive logging and debugging:**
+  - Debug, info, and status logs for UI initialization, tab creation, and event handling
+  - Improved traceability for easier debugging and monitoring

 ## Prerequisites